kguertin/tonal/README.md

 ## Future Steps

 If adding aditional features I would like to add a way to remove an entry.
 Additionally users might want to edit the entry.
-We could build this on the existing widget and form being used.
+We could build this on the existing widget and form being used and the code has be written in such a way that we could add these changes quite quickly.